avrilcoghlan/cholerabook/docs/source/vibriogenomes2.rst

 in 1871, that humans are closely related to chimpanzees and other great apes.
 At the time, this idea caused great controversy among both fellow scientists and the general public.
-However, the hypothesis that humans are closely related to chimpanzees and other great apes has been strongly supported by comparing the complete DNA (that is, *whole genome sequence* (WGS) data) of chimpanzees, humans and other great apes, and building a *phylogenetic tree*, that is, a tree that attempts to recover the evolutionary history and relationships between the individual species based on genetic differences between their DNA (Figure X).
+However, the hypothesis that humans are closely related to chimpanzees and other great apes has been strongly supported by comparing the complete DNA (that is, *whole genome sequence* (WGS) data) of chimpanzees, humans and other great apes, and building a *phylogenetic tree*, that is, a tree that attempts to recover the evolutionary history and relationships between the individual species based on genetic differences between their DNA (Figure 3).

 .. figure:: ApesTree.png
   :width: 750

-  Figure 12.
+  Figure 3.
 A phylogenetic tree of the apes (an evolutionary tree based on DNA evidence), showing that humans' closest relatives are chimpanzees.
 Image attribution: this image by `Avril Coghlan`_ is licensed under `CC BY 4.0`_.
 This work uses the photograph of chimpanzees, '`Adult female-infant wild chimpanzees feeding on Ficus sur fruits in Kibale National Park, Uganda`_' by Alain Houle (Harvard University), which is licensed under `CC BY 4.0`_; the photograph of a gorilla, '`Silverback Gorilla`_' by Wikimedia user Tyeashap, which is licensed under `CC BY 4.0`_; the photograph of an orangutan, '`Female orangutan`_' by W. H. Calvin, which is licensed under `CC BY 4.0`_; and the photograph of a gibbon, '`Lar Gibbon (Hylobates lar)`_' by Jan Ebr, which is licensed under `CC BY 4.0`_.

 .. _CC BY 4.0: https://creativecommons.org/licenses/by/4.0/